FAQs

 You also get the option to set up an account with our platform provider easol.
 Doing the latter allows you access to see all you have purchased.

-There is limited wifi on our new site, mainly around the reception area.
+There is limited wifi on our new site.
+But good 4G

 Please refer to this chart for what you can and cannot bring to the Festival.